Cuauhtémoc: Legacy

 In the Aztec campaign of the PC game Age of Empires II: The Conquerors, the player plays as Cuauhtémoc, despite the name Montezuma for the campaign itself, and Cuauhtémoc narrates the openings and closings to each scenario.
-In the next installment to the series, Age of Empires 3: The War Chiefs, Cuauhtémoc was the leader of Aztecs.
+In the next installment to the series, Age of Empires 3: The War Chiefs, Cuauhtémoc is the leader of Aztecs.

-In the 1996 Rage Against the Machine single People of the Sun, lyricist Zack De La Rocha rhymes "When the fifth sun sets get back reclaimed, The spirit of Cuauhtémoc alive and untamed".
+In the 1996 Rage Against the Machine single People of the Sun, lyricist Zack De La Rocha rhymes "Tha fifth sun sets get back reclaim.
+Tha spirit of Cuahtemoc alive and untamed."

 Cuauhtémoc, in the name Guatemoc, is portrayed sympathetically in the adventure novel Montezuma's Daughter, by H. Rider Haggard.
 First appearing in Chapter XIV, he becomes friends with the protagonist after they save each other's lives.
 His coronation, torture, and death are described in the novel.